jabaldwin/interactive-decision-tree/README.md

+**Update**: This version is a total rewrite of the client side.
+Leaner and easier to read.

 # Introduction

 The Interactive Decision Tree is a web-based tool that will walk users through a decision process by asking questions to lead them down the appropriate decision path.
 Think of it as a user-friendly flow chart.